oan-J/Nerf_Personalized_Data/README.md

 ##### Use COLMAP app (recommended)
 [reference: how to generate poses and sparse point cloud using COLMAP](https://blog.csdn.net/qq_40514113/article/details/131228304)

-After following the steps above:
+After following the steps above, do:

 - Put the image data you generated in 'data', the structure should look like this: